International Law and Human Rights

-International Human Rights is undoubtedly a discipline with a strong theoretical foundation.
-You can learn quite a bit about the world of human rights in a traditional classroom.
-However, the best way to understand this subject is to actually engage it: see it in action, talk with experts in the field, and get access to the key international organizations and human rights mechanisms that form the discipline.
-This course seeks to provide you with both a substantive understanding of key human rights issues, and give you a first-hand look at how that knowledge is put into practice.
+International human rights is undoubtedly a discipline with a strong theoretical foundation.
+The best way to understand it, however, is to actually engage it: see it in action, talk with experts in the field, and get access to the key international organizations and human rights mechanisms that form the discipline.
+In Geneva, students will get a firsthand look at how theory and knowledge are put into practice.

 Julia M. Edwards, Lecturer in Political Science.
 University of Southern Maine, B.A., 2005; Seton Hall University, M.A., 2009.
 Fulbright Scholar in Norway, 2009-2010.